lsst/source_injection/doc/lsst.source.injection/reference/21_inject_synthetic_sources.rst

 Source injection in Python is achieved by using the source injection task classes directly.
 As on the command line, the process for injection into visit-level imaging or coadd-level imaging is largely the same, save for the use of a different task class, a different data query, and use of different calibration data products (see the notes in the Python snippet below).

-The following Python example injects synthetic sources into the HSC i-band tract 9813, patch 42, ``deepCoadd`` dataset.
+The following Python example injects synthetic sources into the HSC i-band tract 9813, patch 42, ``deep_coadd_predetection`` dataset.
 For the purposes of this example, we will just run the source injection task alone.

 .. code-block:: python